 Instead, this volume goes for the same punchline over and over—gee, that Taisho sure thinks up some wacky gimmicks!
 Taisho tries all sorts of random things to try to get customers to come into his shops, from a variety of unappetizing menu specials to devoting a corner of his restaurant to various things like a salad bar, fortune teller, and petting zoo.

 It’s not that I actively disliked this volume of Neko Ramen, but it worries me.
 Will volume three see a return to the greatness of volume one or will it be more of the monotonous same?

-MELINDA: What?
+MJ: What?
 What’s this?
 You promised an absence of woe!
 What is this if not woe!?

 MICHELLE: Ack!
 So I did!
 I think perhaps I must be taking the disappointment a little hard, since the first volume was such an unexpected pleasure.
 It’s not like it’s bad, it’s just not the kind of funny I wanted it to be, I guess.

-MELINDA: *Sigh* False advertising, my friend, false advertising.
+MJ: *Sigh* False advertising, my friend, false advertising.

 I do understand your disappointment.
 I suppose you’ll just have to wait for volume three to know whether this new, dull direction is something that lasts.
 At least… cute kitty?